vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Specification Change ] Change the read more style in the post excerpt to no background

 1.18.0
 [ Specification Change ] Added support for the background image feature in Group blocks, introduced in WordPress 6.4.